 By Alka Shukla Apr.
 16, 2018

 Unlike the Dec 16 Delhi and Shakti Mills cases, the rape and murder of an eight-year-old girl from Kathua was not merely driven by bestial desires.
-The assault on the minor marks an unabashed infliction of sexual violence as a tool of war – reminiscent of some of the most disturbing phases of history.
+The assault on the minor marked an unabashed infliction of sexual violence as a tool of war – reminiscent of some of the most disturbing phases of history.

 “‘There was a beautiful girl in the house.
 I took her with me… I put her on my shoulder and got out.
 On the way…, near the river, I lay her down by the bushes…’ Ishwar Singh’s throat was completely dry.